Soreing/rpc-service-cpp/README.md

     MakeFunction("TestFunction", Type<int>(), TestFunction, std::tuple<Type<int>, Type<int>, Type<ADT> >())
 );
 ```
-The `1st` parameter is the name ID of the function, the `2nd` parameter is the return type, `3rd` is the function pointer for the implementation, then the `4th` parameter is a tuple of types.
+The `1st` parameter is the name ID of the function, the `2nd` parameter is the return type, `3rd` is the function pointer for the implementation, then the `4th` parameter is a tuple of types for parameters to the function call.

 After the list of functions is created, you need to create an interface to and RPC Service, then start hosting the service online on a port number.
 ```c++